2026 New Democratic Party leadership election: Rules

 Under rules set out in the party's constitution, every member is entitled to cast a secret ballot for the selection of the leader.
 The new leader will be chosen at a leadership convention through a combination of ranked ballots and round-by-round voting.
-If a leader is not chosen in the first round, additional vote counts will occur until a candidate obtains 50 percent plus one vote and is declared the leader.
-Voters who chose to vote with an internet ballot will be allowed to change their vote at any time before the closure of the polls, including between each round of balloting.
+If a leader is not chosen in the first round, additional vote counts will occur until a candidate obtains 50 per cent plus one vote and is declared the leader.
+Voters can vote online, by telephone, by mail, and in-person at the convention, with the voting period being from March 9 to 28.

-Candidates will be required to pay a $100,000 entry fee, which will be due in four installments, and abide by a $1,500,000 spending limit.
-The $100,000 entrance fee has been roundly criticised, having been called "an anti-democratic barrier to participation", "absurdly high", and "an actual substantive barrier infinitely more notable and important than the distribution of types of signatures".
+Candidates will be required to pay a $100,000 entry fee, which will be due in four instalments, and abide by a $1,500,000 spending limit.
+The $100,000 entrance fee has been criticized by some of the party's grassroots.
 The entrance fee marked a $70,000 increase over the prior $30,000 entrance fee in the 2017 NDP leadership election.
 One quarter of all donations to candidates will be paid to the party.
 To be nominated, candidates require at least 500 signatures from party members, at least half of which must be from female-identified members and at least 100 from "other equity-seeking groups," including Indigenous people, LGBTQIA2S+ people, persons with disabilities, and visible minorities.
 At least 50 signatures will be required from each of five regions: the Atlantic, Quebec, Ontario, the Prairies, and British Columbia/the North.
-In addition, 10 percent of the signatures must come from Canada's Young New Democrats.
-Members must join the party at least 60 days prior to the vote, an earlier eligibility cutoff compare to the 45 days prescribed by the rules of the 2017 contest and the 35 days in the 2012 contest.
+In addition, 10 per cent of the signatures must come from Canada's Young New Democrats.

+Members must join the party at least 60 days prior to the vote, an earlier eligibility cutoff compared to the 45 days prescribed by the rules of the 2017 contest and the 35 days in the 2012 contest.

 Because membership is controlled by provincial and territorial branches, the voting age varies from 12 to 14 years old, depending on where the member lives.
 (Note: 12 in British Columbia and Yukon, 13 in Ontario and Saskatchewan, and 14 in the remaining provinces and territories.)

 Due to allegations of foreign interference in past Canadian federal leadership races, the party's federal council announced in July 2025 that "strong regulations will govern the role of third parties in the race."